Shopify Conversion Rate Optimization

 A similar strategy is to list the brands you stock.
 School Specialty do this at the bottom of their home page.

 I rarely recommend you copy a competitor’s design because most stores have no idea what they’re doing.
-If you do because they seem to follow a lot of the principles in this conversion guide, who cares if your store is not unique.
+The objection to this is, “I want a unique design”.
+If you model a store because they follow a lot of the principles in this conversion guide, who cares if your store is not unique.
 Design is about revenue and your visitors couldn’t care about a unique experience.
+Only egos care.

 The big boys of eBay and Amazon understand conversion optimization.
 They run copious amounts of split-tests every day so model design ideas off them.

-Eliminate usability issues on your store to make purchases a friction-free experience.
-A user test helps you realize issues you overlook.
+Eliminate usability issues in your store to make purchases a friction-free experience.
+A website that works and is easy-to-use, gets used.

-Get your test subjects to find one particular product then buy it while talking out loud.
+A user test helps you realise issues you overlook.
+Gather test subjects to screen share their computer on a video call or you can look over the person’s shoulder.
+Ask them to find one particular product then buy it while talking out loud.
 Record their screen and audio.
 Services like UserTesting.com can do it for you.

 Good job completing the lesson!
 The following part reveals how to find technical issues and make other technical improvements to boost sales without being an advanced coder: